 Don’t take unnecessary risks if the trail is obstructed: Another situation demanding extra precaution is when you encounter obstructions on the trail such as creek crossings, blown down trees, slides, or wash outs that require you to detour around.
 If an obvious path is not evident take your time looking for a safe and clear way through, but don’t venture too far and risk losing the trail completely.

-One of many creek crossings you’ll find in Red River Gorge this one along part of the Sheltowee Trace National Recreation Trail.
+One of many creek crossings you’ll find in Red River Gorge this one on Chimney Top Creek on the Sheltowee Trace National Recreation Trail.

 Turn back if you are in doubt or daylight is running out: If you are in doubt or travel becomes too difficult or hazardous, it is always better to turn back and try another day.
 Also, pay attention to the time as well as the distance you have traveled and the distance you still need to hike to reach your destination.
 If it looks like you will lose daylight take the fastest and easiest route back to the trailhead.
 Carrying a headlamp or flashlight is an essential precaution, but even with a light source night navigation is difficult in good conditions, and can be downright dangerous in many circumstances.